metaist/litparse/README.md

 [semver]: http://semver.org/

 ## Usage
 The `usage` function displays a string with the description of the script and the possible options.
-See [Parsing Arguments][#parsing-arguments] for more details of how these options are used.
+See [Arguments][#arguments] for more details of how these options are used.

 ```bash
 # Display the script usage.